influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

   * No data node added.
 Run with -v to see more information
 ```

+####### Joining a meta node to an existing cluster and show detailed information about the join

 The command joins the meta node running at `cluster-meta-node-03:8091` to an existing cluster.
 The existing cluster includes the meta node running at `cluster-meta-node-02:8091`.
-The system doesn't join a data node to the cluster because it doesn't find a data node at `cluster-meta-node-03:8088`.

-####### Joining a meta node to an existing cluster and show detailed information about the join
+The `-v` argument prints detailed information about the join.

 ```
 $ influxd-ctl join -v meta-node-02:8091